 Please allow these victims to enter and remain at your premise until City of Charleston Police arrive.

 Please either call, or assist these victims in calling, 911.

 Request for CPD Safe Place Decals

 Safe Place Decals (4”x6”) are provided FREE of charge.
 These decals are specifically designed for businesses, schools, organizations, and allies to post at or near the front entrance to their premise as a symbol of safety for victims of LGBTQIA related crimes and as a warning to criminal offenders.
 Safe Place stickers are not to be displayed in private residences.
-Safe Place Stickers can be requested at CPD Headquarters, 180 Lockwood Blvd Charleston, SC 29403 or contact Officer Cherry at 843-720-2470 or firstname.lastname@example.org.
+Safe Place Stickers can be requested at CPD Headquarters, 180 Lockwood Blvd Charleston, SC 29403 or contact one of the LGBTQ Liason members, Officer Cherry, Officer Ivery, or Officer Hans, at firstname.lastname@example.org or 843-720-2470.